 Founder and Director, Imaginarium Ensemble

-Grown up in the antique atelier of his parents, surrounded by the beauty of the past, since the beginning of his music studies Enrico Onofri developed a passion for the historical performance.
+Grown up in the antiques atelier of his parents, surrounded by the beauty of the past, since the beginning of his music studies Enrico Onofri developed a passion for the historical performance.
 As a conductor and soloist, he was so led to explore the repertoire from the 17th to the 20th century creating his personal language through the knowledge of the historical praxes, intended as extraordinary sources of inspiration for new ideas and panoramas in interpretation.

 Enrico Onofri was born in Ravenna, Italy.
 As a historical performer his career began with an invitation from Jordi Savall to be concertmaster of La Capella Real.
 Very soon he also found himself working with groups such as Concentus Musicus Wien, Ensemble Mosaïques and Concerto Italiano.
 From 1987 to 20 he’s been concertmaster and solo violin with Il Giardino Armonico.

 His conducting career began in 2002 to great critical acclaim, receiving invitations from orchestras and festivals in Europe, Japan and Canada.
 From 2004 to 2013 he was the principal conductor of Divino Sospiro in Lisbon and since 2006 he’s principal guest conductor of Orquesta Barroca de Sevilla.
 In 2019 he’s been appointed both as music director and principal conductor of Academia Montis Regalis and principal guest conductor of Haydn Philharmonie in Eisenstadt and Vienna.
 In 2020 he's appointed principal conductor of Filarmonica Toscanini.

 Invitations as conductor in the past and next years include orchestras such as Akademie für Alte Musik, Camerata Bern, Festival Strings Lucerne, Kammerorchester Basel, Bochumer Symphoniker, Tafelmusik Toronto, Haydn Philharmonie, Orchestra Ensemble Kanazawa, Orchestra del Maggio Musicale Fiorentino, Real Orquesta Sinfonica de Sevilla, Orchestre de l’Opéra de Lyon, Vienna Chamber Orchestra, Orquesta Sinfonica de Galicia, Orchestra Metropolitana Lisbon, Real Filharmonia de Galicia, Riga Sinfonietta, Filarmonica Toscanini and more.